 Measuring the performance of your Supply chain

-If you would like to learn how to track and boost the performance of all your supply chain simply and automatically, if you are interested in finally mastering the essential indicators for your supply chain in less than 15 hours, or if you feel like you are working extra hard without lasting results, then join SCM Metrics, an efficient training program now available in English.
+If you would like to learn how to track and boost the performance of all your supply chain simply and automatically, if you are interested in finally mastering the essential indicators for your supply chain in less than 15 hours, or if you feel like you are working extra hard without lasting results, then join SCM Analytics, an efficient training program now available in English.